NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/troubleshooting.rst

         ``dakota -input dakota.in -output dakota.out -error dakota.err``

-If problems still persist, you are encouraged to read previously posted questions on SimCenter Forums, or reach out to the team here.
+If problems still persist, you are encouraged to read previously posted questions or post your own at `SimCenter Forum <https://simcenter-messageboard.designsafe-ci.org/smf/index.php>`_.
+A member of the SimCenter developer team will respond to your question on the platform.